keithalewis/math/opm.md

 Let ${\eta = (a,i,o)}$ denote owner $o$ holds amount $a$ of instrument $i$.
 A _position_ is a collection of holdings.
 A _transaction_ at time $t$ is a triple ${(t,\eta,\eta')}$ where
 $\eta$ and $\eta'$ are holdings.
-If the buyer $o$ holds $\eta$ and the seller $o'$ holds $\eta'$ at time $t$ then after the transaction settles the buyer holds $(a',i',o)$ and the seller holds $(a,i,o')$.
+If the taker $o$ holds $\eta$ and the maker $o'$ holds $\eta'$ at time $t$ then after the transaction settles the taker holds $(a',i',o)$ and the maker holds $(a,i,o')$.
 The _price_ of the transaction is $X = a/a'$.

 Sellers quote prices for potential transactions.
 Buyers decide whether or not to execute the transaction.
-For example, if a seller quotes Ford stock for $12$ USD per share then the buyer can exchange $\$24$ for 2 shares of Ford stock.
+For example, if a maker quotes Ford stock for $12$ USD per share then the taker can exchange $\$24$ for 2 shares of Ford stock.
 This corresponds to the transaction where ${\eta = (24, \$, o)}$ and ${\eta' = (2, F, o')}$.
 The price is ${X = a/a' = 24/2}$ and we can use  $12$ USD/F to indicate a price of $\$12$ per share of Ford stock.
-Replacing the virgule '/' by '$= 1$' gives the mnemonic $12$ USD $= 1$ F.  After the transaction settles the buyer holds ${\eta = (2, F, o)}$ and the seller holds ${\eta' = (24, \$, o')}$ in their respective positions.
+Replacing the virgule '/' by '$= 1$' gives the mnemonic $12$ USD $= 1$ F.  After the transaction settles the taker holds ${\eta = (2, F, o)}$ and the maker holds ${\eta' = (24, \$, o')}$ in their respective positions.

-After a transaction the price is a well-defined number: the amount the buyer exchanged with the seller divided by the amount the seller exchanged with the buyer.
+After a transaction the price is a well-defined number: the amount the taker exchanged with the maker divided by the amount the maker exchanged with the taker.
 This number is recorded in the books and records of each counterparty.

-Prior to a transaction the price quoted by the seller is not a well-defined number.
+Prior to a transaction the price quoted by the maker is not a well-defined number.
 The difference between a quoted price and the actual price is called _slippage_.
 Sellers quote a bid price and an ask price.
-When a buyer buys one share they pay the seller's ask price and when the buyer sells one share they only get the sellers bid price.
+When a taker buys one share they pay the maker's ask price and when the taker sells one share they only get the maker bid price.
 The difference between the ask and the bid is the _bid-ask spread_ and is usually positive.
-This is how sellers get paid for providing _liquidity_ to buyers in the market.
+This is how maker get paid for providing _liquidity_ to taker in the market.

 The quotes are only valid for transaction of a small number of shares.
-As the number of shares becomes larger sellers increase the bid-ask spread.
+As the number of shares becomes larger maker increase the bid-ask spread.
 On an exchange the quote only holds out to level 1 depth before switching to level 2.
 Sellers might not know why so many shares are being purchased, but know demand will move the price up and they will increase their ask.
 At some point the number of shares to purchase will bump into the total number of shares issued and price becomes meaningless.
-When a buyer sells shares they face even more restrictions and are also charged a _borrow cost_ over the period of time they are short.
+When a taker sells shares they face even more restrictions and are also charged a _borrow cost_ over the period of time they are short.
-Prices can also depend on the particular buyer and seller of the transaction due to credit issues or regulations, among other things.
+Prices can also depend on the particular taker and maker of the transaction due to credit issues or regulations, among other things.

 A more realistic model for prices in a one-period model is to replace